Silica Dust Health Hazards and Protection

-In hazardous areas with RCS, RPE should be used to increase worker protection from RCS.
+In hazardous areas where RCS dust is generated, RPE should be used to increase worker protection.

 There are various types of RPE available for different materials and levels of exposure.
 An occupational health and safety professional should determine the appropriate RPE based on the RCS concentrations in your workplace and other professional considerations.

-Please be aware that the use of RPE does not exempt the employer from keeping the level of RCS as low as is reasonably practicable and in any event to below the required PEL by using water-integrated tools, LEV and other engineering controls.
+Please be aware that the use of RPE does not exempt the employer from keeping the level of RCS dust as low as is reasonably practicable and in any event to below the required WES by using water-integrated tools, LEV and other engineering controls.